We're all right where we should be

 |1D||number = array[x + y*width];|

 While on a technical level the cost of accessing data in a 2D array versus 1D array is the same, a 1D array *could* be more useful if you're trying to make a sized-at-runtime, multi-dimensional, but still rectangular array.
-In the end 2D array is easier to understand visually, so this is really more of a personal preference than serious optimization.
+In the end a 2D array is easier to understand visually, so this is really more of a matter of preference than serious optimization.

 Tile Map and Sprites

 Lighters is tile-based.
-After a map is generated, its features are stored in a grid, with each grid cell either marked as a floor tile, a wall tile, candles, etc. It's easy to keep track of where everything is in a tile-based world, and collision detection becomes much easier since collisions can be managed through simple AABB (Axis-Aligned Bounding Box).
+After a map is generated, its features are stored in a grid, with each grid cell either marked as a floor tile, a wall tile, a candle, etc. A tile-based world simplifies keeping track of where everything is, and collision detection becomes much easier since collisions can be managed through simple Axis-Aligned Bounding Box (AABB).

-After map generation, we go through each grid cell and display an image sprite depending on the tile content (made easy thanks to the use of tile maps).
+After map generation, we go through each grid cell and renders it with a sprite based on its tile content (made easy thanks to the use of tile map).
 The map sprite sheet consists of several different floor tiles and wall tiles for different wall orientations.

 Each floor tile receives a random floor sprite.
-As for wall tiles, a tile's neighbors are checked, and depending on the position and number of the neighbors, the corresponding wall sprite is drawn.
-The four wall tiles with pink background, those are the corners with transparent background.
-Pink pixels become invisible when the sprite is processed.
+As for wall tiles, 1 (out of 20) wall sprite is used based on the position and number of the tile's neighbors.
+In the sprite sheet above, the four wall tiles with pink background represent corners with transparent background (pink pixels become invisible when the sprite is rendered).

 The agent sprites are stored in an array of images.
-When the agent is walking, the images are displayed in sequence to create animation.
-Framerate is used to display the images in sequence.
+When the agent is walking, the images are displayed in sequence based on framerate to create animation.
 For example, if there are four frames, we use imageArray[frameCount%4] to access each frame.
-The modulo operator calculates the remainder when one number is divided by another, so at frame 0, 4, 8... (multiples of 4), we get imageArray, frame 3, 6, 9, and other multiples of 3 gives us imageArray, and so on.
+The modulo operator calculates the remainder when one number is divided by another, so at frame 0, 4, 8... (multiples of 4), we render the sprite stored at imageArray, frame 3, 6, 9, and other multiples of 3 gives us the sprite at imageArray, and so on.

 Big thanks to Salt Game for providing the base sprites for the floor and wall tiles.

-The orginal plan was use Box2D to handle collisions, but after hours of work, it became apparent that Box2D was overkill, so a custom collision detection algorithm was implemented instead.
+The orginal plan was use Box2D to handle collisions, but after a few hours of playing around with the library, it became apparent that Box2D was overkill, so a custom collision detection engine was implemented instead.

-One area that required some extra attention was to keep track of direction the agent is moving toward when a collision occurs, since if there is a wall to the left, the agent should not be able to move left, but can still move up, down, or right.
+One area that required some extra attention is keeping track of the direction the agent is moving towards when a collision occurs.
+If there is a wall to the agent's right side, the agent cannot move in that direction, but should still be able to move up, down, or left.

 Several checks are implemented to terminate collision processing early to save time.
-One optimization that was not implemented is to only check bounding boxes close to the agent instead of cycling through all bounding boxes each frame.
+One optimization that was not implemented (but would help in bigger maps) is to only check bounding boxes close to the agent instead of cycling through all bounding boxes each frame.

 Dynamic Lighting and Shadows

-Lighting and shadows are some of the most important aspect of Lighters, and the most time-consuming to implement.
+Lighting and shadows are two of the most important aspects of Lighters, and also took the most time to implement.
 For lighting, a pre-determined number of light sources (in our case candles) are placed randomly on the map.
 Each light source has a light radius.
 When rendering the tile map, pixels around the light sources are checked, if a pixel is within the light radius, a lighter version of it is drawn instead.
-When all pixels are processed, those within the light radius are brighter than those out of the light's range.
+When all pixels are processed, those within the light radius appear brighter than those out of the light's range.

-To create shadows, when a pixel is processed, a few extra checks are performed: if the pixel is not a on floor tile, or if there is an object between the light source and the current pixel, then we leave the pixel as is.
-To accomplish this, we keep track of shadow volumes based on positions of the wall tiles and the agent.
-When processing pixel lighting, a point-in-polygon algorithm is used to determine if the pixel is inside of that shadow volume.
+To create shadows, a few extra checks are performed when a pixel is processed: if the pixel is not a floor tile (we only render shadows that appear on the floor), or if there is an object between the light source and the current pixel, then we leave the pixel as is (do not render a lighter version of it).
+To determine if a pixel is blocked by an object, we create a shadow volume based on positions of the wall tiles and the agent, and use a point-in-polygon algorithm to determine if a pixel is inside of that shadow volume.

 A lot of optimization can be done here.
-Since the shadows are dynamic, the map needs to be checked constantly, if the map is large, this can slow everything down by quite a bit.
-Instead of iterating through all pixels at every iteration, only pixels within a specific range of the light source is checked, this cuts down the time spent on lighting and shadows to the number of light sources and their light radius.
+Since the shadows are dynamic, the map needs to be checked constantly, if the map is large, the performance can take a big hit.
+Instead of iterating through all pixels at every iteration, only pixels within a specific range of the light source is checked, this cuts down the time spent on calculating lighting and shadows to the number of light sources and their light radius.

 To take the above idea one step further, only light pixels within the view port are processed.
 This does not help if all light sources are within the viewing window.
 However, if only one or two light sources are within the viewport, this will save a lot of processing time.